 If you have acne or sensitive skin, you probably spend a good bit of time -- and money -- caring for your face.
 Your routine may include special cleansers, lotions, and medication, both over the counter and prescription.
 It's a lot of effort, but worth it for clear, healthy skin.
 But you may not have considered another very important factor in keeping your skin looking its best: your pillowcase.

 You spend nearly a third of your time asleep, with your face in direct contact with a pillowcase.
 Pillowcase fabric can have a big impact on your skin.
 At Mulberry Park Silks, we strongly recommend a silk pillowcase for anyone with acne prone skin, sensitive skin, dry skin, oily skin or combination skin.
-Along with preventing bedhead, hair breakage, frizzy hair, and fine lines, mulberry silk fabric has special properties that help fight acne causing bacteria; allow skim to retain its natural moisture; and repel allergens, dust mites, and irritants.
+Along with preventing bedhead, hair breakage, frizzy hair, and fine lines, mulberry silk fabric has special properties that help fight acne causing bacteria; allow skin to retain its natural moisture; and repel allergens, dust mites, and irritants.

 Read on to learn why a natural silk pillowcase from Mulberry Park Silks should be a part of your daily skincare routine.